 - Sometimes this payout may give a signal of acute cash shortages or distress within the company

 - It can also be seen that the company is involved in more risky projects and that can cast some doubts on management.

-In general, a company which pays the dividend is always preferred by investors as it keeps investors excited about the return on their investments.
-Overall, portfolios which are focused on dividend-paying companies are able to provide a sufficient source of income to its investors.
+In general, a company that pays the dividend is always preferred by investors as it keeps investors excited about the return on their investments.
+Overall, portfolios that are focused on dividend-paying companies are able to provide a sufficient source of income to its investors.
 Dividend-paying stocks and companies are looked upon as the most reliable and sound investment opportunities.